-Altamira Metropolitan District No. 5 (the District), a quasi-municipal corporation and political subdivision of the State of Colorado was organized on November 12, 2004 and is governed pursuant to provisions of the Colorado Special District Act.
-The District's service area is located in the Town of Lochbuie, Colorado (the Town).
+Platte River Metropolitan District (the District) is a quasi-municipal corporation and political subdivision of the State of Colorado was organized on January 8, 2020 and is governed pursuant to provisions of the Colorado Special District Act.
+The District's service area is located entirely in Weld County, Colorado (the County).

-The District was established to finance the planning, design, acquisition, construction, installation, relocation, redevelopment, maintenance, and financing of public improvements.
+The District was established to finance the planning, design, acquisition, construction, installation, relocation, redevelopment, maintenance, and financing of public improvements and to provide water on a wholesale basis to other governments or entities that provide water to individual users and to provide maintenance of the public improvements.